matthiasn/talk-transcripts/Hickey_Rich/MaybeNot.md

 ```

 But of course that is true until you add spec.
 The idea is that spec
-is an orthoganal way to add that kind of communication, expression,
+is an orthogonal way to add that kind of communication, expression,
 validation, testing, around statements you would make about your
 aggregates.